 The SSIS Web Service Task is used to execute the web service methods.
-For instance, if you want to store the weather report as an SQL extra column then you can consume the Web service provided by the Yahoo or MSN weather, and store the output in a variable so that you can pass the variable to Data Flow Task.
+For instance, if you want to store the weather report as an SQL extra column, then consume the Web service provided by the Yahoo or MSN weather, and store the output in a variable so that you can pass the variable to Data Flow Task.

-NOTE: The SSIS Web Service Task uses the HTTP Connection Manger to connect with the Web service and to send or receive Files.
+NOTE: The SSIS Web Service Task uses the HTTP Connection Manager to connect with the Web service and to send or receive Files.

-Below screenshot shows you the Methods available in this web service.
+The below screenshot shows you the Methods available in this SSIS web service Task.
 Our task is to consume the GetCityForecastByZip method available in this web service.
-Please visit http://wsf.cdyne.com/WeatherWS/Weather.asmx website to use the same service.
+Please visit https://wsf.cdyne.com/WeatherWS/Weather.asmx website to use the same service.

 SSIS Web Service Task Example